cloudfoundry/php-buildpack/docs/config.md

 ## options.json

 The `options.json` file is the configuration file for the build pack itself.
 This instructs the build pack what to download, where to download it from and how to install it.
-Additionally it allows you to configure package names and versions (i.e. PHP, HTTPD or Nginx versions), the web server to use (HTTPD or Nginx) and the PHP extensions that are enabled.
+Additionally it allows you to configure package names and versions (i.e. PHP, HTTPD or Nginx versions), the web server to use (HTTPD, Nginx or None) and the PHP extensions that are enabled.

 To configure these options for your application, simply create the file `.bp-config/options.json` in your project directory.
 The build pack will find this file when it runs and merge it with the default values that it uses.
 Any values specified in your file will override the defaults.